Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 ```

 `cdt-abidiff` shows this change, but only on a toolchain that carries
-[wire-cdt#112](https://github.com/Wire-Network/wire-cdt/pull/112). **Before it**, the tool compared
-tables by `name` and `type` alone — so `index_type`, `key_names`, `key_types`, `table_id` and the
-secondary-index metadata were all invisible to it — and its version check reduced `eosio::abi/1.2`
-and `sysio::abi/1.2` to the same number, so a port whose tables kept their names could come back
-reporting no difference at all.
-If you are on an older CDT, or you just want a check that does not
+[wire-cdt#112](https://github.com/Wire-Network/wire-cdt/pull/112), which also taught it to tell
+`eosio::abi/1.2` from `sysio::abi/1.2`.
+For a check that does not depend on the toolchain at all,
-depend on your toolchain's vintage, normalize and diff the JSON directly:
+normalize and diff the JSON directly:

 ```bash
 jq -S . old.abi > /tmp/old.json && jq -S . new.abi > /tmp/new.json && diff -u /tmp/old.json /tmp/new.json